Best office chair 2023 - Our top ergonomic picks for home and work

 With a mesh back and plush leather cushion and headrest, it should be quite the comfortable chair to sit in for a long working day, and a sturdy metal frame also means it's durable, too.

-Having a mesh back can make the chair breathable, which means you won't be getting too warm whilst sitting down.
+Having a mesh back can make the chair breathable, which means you won't get too warm while sitting down.
 This can become especially apparent in warmer weather, and having a chair that allows you to stay cool is definitely handy.

 Credit: Secretlab